-The threat of homegrown terrorism and Islamic radicalization, as evidenced by the terrorist attacks at Fort Hood, Times Square, and Boston, is the most prolific threat facing the Homeland.
+The threat of homegrown terrorism and violent Islamist extremist radicalization, as evidenced by the terrorist attacks at Orlando, San Bernardino, Times Square, and Boston, is the most prolific threat facing the Homeland.
 In the 112th Congress, in my capacity as Chairman of the Homeland Security Committee, I held a series of hearings examining the extent of this threat.
-The first hearing focused on the radicalization in the Muslim-American Community and that community’s response.
-This hearing was followed by three subsequent ones dealing with the threat of Muslim-American Radicalization in U.S. Prisons, Recruitment and Radicalization within the Muslim-American Community by Al-Shabaab, and a joint-hearing with the Senate Homeland Security and Government Affairs Committee regarding the threat to military communities inside the U.S. as well as the threat from radicalized Muslims within our military.
+Since then, I have continued to try to shine a light on the chronic problem of radicalization in the United States and identify solutions.
+Unfortunately, with the multiplication of al-Qaeda-affiliated and jihadist groups worldwide, and the growth of ISIS, the threat of radicalization has worsened.

 As the diaspora of fighters and ideology spreads, there will be long-term consequences and a direct threat the West and the U.S., as demonstrated by recent terrorist attacks in Paris, Ottawa and Sydney.
-The war against Islamic terrorism must involve multilayered approaches so that we can stay ahead of our enemy.
+The war against Islamist terrorism must involve multilayered approaches so that we can stay ahead of our enemy.